karpolan/download-email-attachments/README.md

 ## Options

-You have to pass an imap account with password, the format is:
+You have to pass an imap account with password.
+The format is:

 ```
 username:password@host:port